 Communication process

-Professional development need
+Professional development needs

 Instructional method

 Resource requirement

 Workplan

 Introduction

 The National Institute of Public Health (NIPH) through the School of Public Health provides various masters and short courses.
 Most of these programs are currently conducted during the weekend classes.
 There are many students who travel long distances to attend the program, this is really challenging for them because they will need to take care of the extra like accommodation, transportation, etc. Many of the students share common rooms to save some money.
 That is the reason the School of Public Health would like to implement a blended learning program, they believe that this will encourage more people from remote areas to join their training programs related to public health.